 It’s okay to take prescription drugs for any medical condition as long as they are recommended by your doctor and used appropriately.
 I know some Christian’s believe that we shouldn’t take any medication for any condition, and other’s struggle with taking medication specifically for a mental health condition.

-However, God’s given us medication to utilize (1Timothy 5:23, Jeremiah 30:13).
-We live in a fallen world, and therefore battle all kinds of struggles.
+However, God’s given us medication to utilize (1Timothy 5:23).
+We live in a fallen world, and therefore battle all kinds of struggles, including mental health struggles.

 The belief that taking any medication is sinful is not biblical.
 Yes, Jesus healed the sick miraculously, but I believe any act of God is miraculous.
 The fact that God created medicine and minds that can advance how we use it is miraculous as well.